Cornwall Regional Airport

 In November 2012, after negotiations with the airport commission, Canadian manufacturing company Bushcaddy Aircraft Canada moved its production to the airport and also accepted a contract to operate the UNICOM radio service.

+In August 2022, it was announced by Mark Gerretsen, Member of Parliament for Kingston and the Islands, that Cornwall Regional Airport will be receiving $1.1-million through the federal government's Regional Air Transportation Initiative (RATI).